GandhiNN/gandhinn.github.io/_posts/2025-02-22-troubleshooting-rust-aws-sdk-client-minimum-througput-error.md

 After reading the [official documentation](https://docs.aws.amazon.com/sdk-for-rust/latest/dg/timeouts.html), I learned that the AWS SDK for Rust has several settings to handle **API request timeouts** and **protect against stalled data streams** which may occur in the network, especially in the slower ones.

 #### API Request Timeouts
-The SDK provides a default timeout to protect agains transient issues in the network that could cause request attempts to take a long time or fail completely, ensuring the applications can fail fast and behave optimally.
+The SDK provides a default timeout to protect against transient issues in the network that could cause request attempts to take a long time or fail completely, ensuring the applications can fail fast and behave optimally.

 The default timeout of the SDK is set to _3.1 seconds_.